-- Front doors of the church will be refurbished.
+- The front doors of the church will be refurbished.

-- There may be additional projects as we are undertaking all of these restorations that may become apparent once work is done.
+- There may be additional projects that may become apparent once work is done in other areas.

 How are these restoration projects paid for and where do the funds come from?

 - Weekly collections, stipends, donations, interest and miscellaneous.

 - CLT program (which has now ended) which produced approximately $ 100,000.00 to the church.

 - Cost savings and reductions in other areas.

 - Savings account.

 Although weekly collections, stipends, donations, and others are very generous, they do not even cover our basic yearly expenses.
 We rely on the parking lot lease as well as the school building lease to cover all of the shortfalls.
 For example, other than paying salaries, utilities, insurance, property taxes, maintenance and many additional standard operating costs, we also pay $ 4,912.00 each month to the Archdiocese of Detroit for our standard parish assessment as well as $ 5,191.00 each month to the Archdiocese of Detroit as their assessment on our school building lease.